dhth/ecsv/README.md

 ### Output Formats

-Besides being in TUI mode, `ecsv` can also output data in plaintext and HTML formats.
+Besides the default ANSI output, `ecsv` can also output data in plaintext and HTML formats.

 ```bash
 ecsv -format=plaintext